-As I am building the e-commerce app for the other startup, I ran into a problem where I had to filter an array of objects in an Observable.
+As I am building the e-commerce app for the other startup, I ran into a problem where I had to filter an array of objects in an Observable (Angular).
+Obvservable as in one of the RxJS operators.
 The problem was not hard and the solution is quite simple and I will share that in this post.

 You can have a read of it’s definition on the RxJS website but in summary it provides a cleaner way of chaining together multiple functions